didillysquat/VTK2022/README.md

 It would be a good idea to make yourself familiar with the papers before starting the practical work.

 ## Location
 The practical will take place in room M739 from 09.00-16.30 on the 6-8th of December.
-It is currently unclear whether we will have access to the room on the 9th of Decemeber as well.
+It is currently unclear whether we will have access to the room on the 9th of December as well.

-Ben Hume, the current SequAna bioinformatician will be running the practical and there to assisst you.
+Ben Hume, the current SequAna bioinformatician will be running the practical and there to assist you.

 ## Computing setup
 You will need access to a computer to complete this practical.